5T33Z0/Clover-Crate/ACPI/README.md

 ## Patch APIC

-Some systems can only be started using kernel parameter `cpus=1` or with a patched kernel (Lapic NMI).
-A simple analysis showed that the `MADT` (Multiple APIC Description Table) is missing the NMI section.`Patch APIC` fixes such tables on the fly.
+`APIC` stands for Advanced Programmable Interrupt Controller.
+Its parameters are defined in the `MADT` (Multiple APIC Description Table).
+If this table is missing the "NMI" section, the system can only boot by setting the kernel parameter `cpus=1` or with a patched kernel (Lapic NMI). `Patch APIC` fixes this table on the fly so the system can boot.
 If the table is complete already, nothing will be changed.

 ## Reset Address / Reset Value